lochlouw/sitbne/soap-server/README.md

-# SOAP CDS
+# SOAP Server

-This is a basic CAP Application demonstrating integration with SOAP via our soap-server application.
+This is a basic SOAP server application.
+It is used in conjunction with project [soap-cds](/soap-cds/README.md) to expose the basic SOAP capability used to demonstrate integration with CAP.

 ## Prerequisites